.webp)

 Annual Leave

-Expecting employees are eligible for a four-month paid maternity leave.
-Employees can commence leave a month prior to the due date and continue for three months after childbirth.
-The payments made during an employee’s maternity leave are split equally between the employer and the Costa Rican Social Security Fund (CCSS) for the entire four-month period.
+In Costa Rica, pregnant employees are entitled to four months of paid maternity leave—one month before and three months after childbirth.
+The cost of maternity leave is shared equally between the employer and the Costa Rican Social Security Fund (CCSS), covering the employee’s full salary during this period.

 Sick Pay